Technical

 • Stress Tolerance: They perform best under pressure, showing remarkable resilience in the face of challenges.

-Pros and Cons of Hiring a Type A personality
+Pros and Cons of Hiring a Type A Personality

 While type A personality is a gem in the rough, they frequently suffer from overdoing themselves.
 People with this personality tend to be aggressive and exhibit less tolerance to obstruction.
 They may resort to an independent working style, which will make it hard for team members to approach or confront them.
 So, is their overall character a good fit for the workplace?
 Let's see: